pdjingle/ResturGener/README.md

         * <<< TEXT COMING FROM ME, ANDREW, Very shortly >>>

-    * When the blue button is clicked, the information is saved in local storage for the "Favorite Restaurants" array.
-This restaurant is also displayed on the "Favorite Restaurants" section.
     * If the program does not work, a modal indicating what the problem is will pop up.
 * For local storage:
     * Created an array for the previous searches, put each chosen restaurant object into the array, saved the array to local storage.
-        * Did the same thing for "favorites," but favorites is only triggered when the favorites button is pressed.
+        * The clear button clears the array, and clears the local storage for the array.
     * Displayed each search by creating a button with the value of the place_id and the text of the name.
         * Used an API that uses the place_id from the object to get the restaurant object again.
 Passed the restaurant object into the modal function to display the modal for the desired restaurant button.
 * Added a loader from W3 Schools because some searches take a really long time.
 That way, the user will know that the app is running.